New Grad Career Tips

 Expand Your Online Job Search

 Be sure to include both the larger internet job search sites and the smaller niche sites (such as sites that focus on equine or veterinary related careers) in your online job search.
-Don’t forget about utilizing the social media sites to maximize your online presence (see below).
+Don’t forget about utilizing social media sites to maximize your online presence.

 Social media networking is a good way to let friends and associates know about your job hunt, and you never know where a great job lead will come from.
 Popular social networking sites such as LinkedIn, Facebook, and Twitter can connect you with friends that could provide referrals or advise you about a job that hasn’t yet been advertised to the general public.